-Oxidants in the water interfere with measurement and can lead to measuring errors.
+Oxidants, reducers and corrosion inhibitors in the water interfere with measurement and can lead to measuring errors.

-- ▶ Make sure there are no disruptive oxidants in the water. - ► Comply with the instructions on the data sheet (see section 1.2, p.
+- Make sure there are no oxidants, reducers or corrosion inhibitors in the water. - Comply with the instructions on the data sheet (see section 1.2, p.
 5).